bethanyalicehall/routes-of-europe-MS1/README.md

 <br clear="both"/>

+Changes made throughout development
+- Initially I was considering having an extra page of "Top tips" however I decided this was not needed, but could be implemented in future updates.
 - The text over each hero image was changed to a shorter, snappier tag-line and buttons were not added.
 - An image was added to the who we are section.
 - The testimonials do not have images, they were kept simple and clean by using cards.